dotnet/docs-maui/docs/migration/layouts.md

 ## ScrollView

-While `ScrollView` often isn't considered to be a layout, it can be thought of a layout as it's used to scroll its child content.
-In Xamarin.Forms, `ScrollView` doesn't behave consistently when stacking.
-It has some arbitrary limits on minimum size that depend partially on its content, and it will sometimes compress to enable other items to fit on the page inside a `StackLayout` in ways that are inconsistent and sometimes surprising.
+While <xref:Microsoft.Maui.Controls.ScrollView> often isn't considered to be a layout, it can be thought of a layout as it's used to scroll its child content.
+In Xamarin.Forms, <xref:Microsoft.Maui.Controls.ScrollView> doesn't behave consistently when stacking.
+It has some arbitrary limits on minimum size that depend partially on its content, and it will sometimes compress to enable other items to fit on the page inside a <xref:Microsoft.Maui.Controls.StackLayout> in ways that are inconsistent and sometimes surprising.

-In .NET MAUI, the `ScrollView` expands to whatever size it wants to be unless otherwise constrained.
-This means that inside of a `VerticalStackLayout`, which can expand infinitely, a `ScrollView` will expand to its full content height and doesn't scroll.
+In .NET MAUI, the <xref:Microsoft.Maui.Controls.ScrollView> expands to whatever size it wants to be unless otherwise constrained.
+This means that inside of a <xref:Microsoft.Maui.Controls.VerticalStackLayout>, which can expand infinitely, a <xref:Microsoft.Maui.Controls.ScrollView> will expand to its full content height and doesn't scroll.
 This behavior can be confusing if you're a Xamarin.Forms user.

 > [!IMPORTANT]
-> A `StackLayout` continues in its stacking direction until it runs out of content.
+> A <xref:Microsoft.Maui.Controls.StackLayout> continues in its stacking direction until it runs out of content.
 It does not subdivide its container along that axis.
-If you want to limit your content to a constrained space in a direction, you should use another layout such as a `Grid`.
+If you want to limit your content to a constrained space in a direction, you should use another layout such as a <xref:Microsoft.Maui.Controls.Grid>.